SerVB/hyperskill-projects/web-crawler/web-crawler.md

 - Create a Java application with a Graphical User Interface (GUI).
 - Use a standard library to download HTML pages.
 - Create a regular expression to parse a simple HTML code.
+- Store data in collections.
 - Save files on disk.
 - Work with multiple threads.
+- Compute time.
 - Handle errors.
+- Use Git to manage code versions.
+- Refactor code.

 ## Stages
 ### 1. GUI